Samsung Galaxy S24 Ultra USB-C Port and Daughterboard Replacement

 Step 23

-- Grab your spudger and gently pop up both interconnect cable press connectors from the motherboard.
-Easy does it—no need to rush!
+- Grab your trusty spudger and gently pop up both interconnect cable connectors from the motherboard—easy does it!

 Tools Used